Zhang Ruimin: Haier Group

 In May 2000, Zhang Ruimin attended the 30th World Economic Forum.
 While there, he was invited to speak at the International Institute for Management Development (IMD) in Lausanne, Switzerland.

 In 2002, C.E.O., a film based on the life story of Zhang Ruimin and co-produced by China Film Group and Shandong Film Studio, premiered.

 On 18 October 2011, under Zhang Ruimin's leadership, Haier Group acquired the white goods businesses of Sanyo Electric in Japan and Southeast Asia.

 Following the completion in December 2012 of Haier's acquisition of Fisher & Paykel, the largest home appliances brand in New Zealand, the Fisher & Paykel New Zealand R&D Center (Dunedin and Auckland) became one of Haier's five R&D centers globally.

 On 26 December 2012, Haier's 28th anniversary, Zhang Ruimin announced that Haier had entered a new strategy stage with a networking theme.

 In 2015, he was included in the 2015 Thinkers50 Rankings and received the Thinkers50 2015 Ideas into Practice Award.

 Haier invested in the construction of an industrial park in Pune, Maharashtra, India, in November 2017.
 Five connected plants were built in the industrial park for refrigerators, washers, air conditioners, water heaters, and color TVs.
 When the industrial park is fully operational, its annual output will reach 3.8 million units, and its product categories will add washers, air conditioners, water heaters, and TVs to refrigerators.

 On 25 October 2019, Qingdao Haier Biomedical Company Limited (stock name: Haier Biomedical and ticker number: 688139) became the first Qingdao-based company to list on the Star Board.
 It started trading on the Star Board of the Shanghai Stock Exchange, with a total of 79,267,900 shares issued at RMB 15.53/share.
 The successful IPO of Haier Biomedical is a microcosm of Haier's self-driven transformation in the IoT era.
 Jiang Qiping, an IoT researcher and director of the CASS Information Research Center, calls Haier Biomedical's IPO a significant precursor to a "period of fast growth" of IoT enterprises in China.

 In October 2019, Zhang Ruimin was honored with the Forbes China Lifetime Achievement Award.

 Politics

-Zhang Ruimin joined the Communist Party in 1976.
+Zhang Ruimin joined the Chinese Communist Party in 1976.

-In 2002, Zhang became a member of the 16th Central Committee of the Communist Party of China.
+In 2002, Zhang became a member of the 16th Central Committee of the Chinese Communist Party.